aerospike/asmt/README.md

 You can use a compiled binary associated with one of the [releases](https://github.com/aerospike/asmt/releases).
-The `asmt` binary is statically built on CentOS 7, and should work for most x86-64 Linux distros.
+The `asmt` binary is statically built on RHEL 9, and should work for most x86-64 Linux distros.

 Alternatively you can compile `asmt` yourself.